 This course emphasizes theory of ethics from different philosophical schools of thought and how ethics applies to organizational decisions.
 Ethical dilemmas, values, and traditions are examined through questioning and determining solutions.
 Case studies are emphasized and individual research is required.
 A final group or individual project using presentation, web-based, and/or video software is required.
-Prerequisite: senior status or permission of the instructor.
+ORG 301, or ORG 302, or ORG 304.

-ORG 430 Innovation and Sustainability in Entrepreneurship 3 Semester Hours
+ORG 430 Innovation and Sustainability in Entrepreneurship

 In this course, each student will have an opportunity to further study and apply the full array of business principles by planning an entrepreneurial venture.
 Students will explore the rapid changes taking place in the business environment and identify the entrepreneurial opportunities for innovation that these changes present.
 Students will identify the best practices in managing the social, environmental, and economic impacts of entrepreneurism, as well as the financial pitfalls and paybacks.
 A comprehensive business plan, with financial sources and projected profits and losses is required of each student.
 Students will use information technology tools applicable to entrepreneurship and small business development.
-Prerequisite: junior status or permission of the instructor.
+Prerequisite: ORG 203, or ORG 205, or ORG 230.